makersacademy/chitter-challenge/README.md

 ### Layout

+I didn't use bootstrap or jQuery or any library for this, as I like to design everything myself.

 1) setting HTML structure to work with nav bar and containers
 2) style.css for general page Layout
 3) changing design to birds